 Ben and Jack

 With King Jack just capturing one weekend, it means there has to be a strong effort to get you into the characters.
 Which, in the beginning, Jack doesn’t accomplish.
-However, with the inclusion of Ben, once Jack warms up to him, you got a really good duo.
+However, with the inclusion of Ben, once Jack warms up to him, you have a really good duo.

 Crushes & Love at 15

-Being that my favorite genre to read and watch are coming of age stories, naturally, the young romance in the film caught my attention.
-Especially since King Jack doesn’t feature well off kids.
+Being that my favorite genre to read and watch are coming-of-age stories, naturally, the young romance in the film caught my attention.
+Especially since King Jack doesn’t feature well-off kids.
 The kids we see are from middle-class, if not lower middle-class families.
 Fun for them is just hanging out with their friends, maybe stealing a few beers, and playing Truth or Dare.
 That is, unlike many a coming of age tale, especially if it is a YA novel adaptation, which usually features kids with money.

 On The Fence